SibylLab/Program-Wars/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/johnanvik/program-wars.svg)](https://github.com/johnanvik/program-wars/graphs/contributors)
 [![Open Source Love](https://badges.frapsoft.com/os/gpl/gpl.svg?v=102)](https://github.com/johnanvik/open-source-badge/)

-Program Wars is a web-based educational card game that teaches the basic concepts of programming and cybersecurity.
+Program Wars is a web-based card game for teaching or reinforcing the fundamental concepts of programming and cybersecurity to those with limited or no programming experience.
+In the game, players construct a computer program that meets or exceeds a goal number of statements.
+Players build their program using “instruction” cards and “repetition” cards.
+Some repetition cards allow the player to change the number of repetitions using “variable” cards.
+Players can also “group” instructions to protect portions of their program from being cyberattacked (i.e. “hacked”).
+Players can also use other cyberattacks (Malware and Power Outage) to stop their opponents from winning.

 To play Program Wars go to [https://programming-wars.firebaseapp.com](https://programming-wars.firebaseapp.com)